shankaritchapurapu/helidon/oci-splat/README.md

 # Splat

 ## Overview
 This module provides support for OCI SplatMtlsFilter integration as a requirement for setting up mTLS between Splat and the Helidon application.
+[SplatMtlsFilter is a JaxRs ContainerRequestFilter](https://bitbucket.oci.oraclecorp.com/projects/PLATFORM/repos/mpapi/browse/splat-sdk/src/main/java/com/oracle/pic/platform/splat/sdk/mtls/SplatMtlsFilter.java) written by the Splat team and is used to validate whether authorization has been performed at Splat.
+Please see [Step 2 - Option 2 of Section 3.
+3. Introduce a Splat-only port protected by mTLS](https://confluence.oci.oraclecorp.com/display/PLAT/2.+Splat+Onboarding#id-2.SplatOnboarding-Implementation.2) for more details about the requirement.
+Additional links are provided in the _References_ section below that can give more details about Splat in general.

 ## Configuration
 Start by including a dependency to this module in your pom file as shown below.
 All relevant